Skip to main content

 Developer quickstart – Camunda 8 Run

-Camunda 8 Run enables you to run Orchestration cluster, including Zeebe, Operate, Tasklist, Identity, and Elasticsearch, with minimal configuration.
+Camunda 8 Run enables you to run the Orchestration Cluster, including Zeebe, Operate, Tasklist, Identity, and Elasticsearch, with minimal configuration.
 It is intended for developers who want to model BPMN diagrams, deploy them, and interact with running process instances in a simple environment.
 This guide explains how to get started on your local or virtual machine.

 Camunda 8 Run includes the following: